Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do
-* Reformat code (split css and js for table,...)
 * Create file manager util
 * Refactor dict widget
 * =>Create modal component
-* -Refactor modals' js (open and close should be factorized,...)
+* -Refactor modals' js/css (open and close should be factorized,...)
 * -Factorize create source/project modals js code?
-* Factorize data sources and actions; should use the same methods for args (optional,...) make them inherit a same class?
+* Factorize data sources and actions; should use the same methods for args (optional,...) make them inherit a same class? + create a js component?
-* UI notification for JSONResponse ?
 * stop writing form_data = await ... for every controllers (method?,decorator?...?)
-* imp pipeline js code?
+* imp all js code?
 * ...
 * refactor tours after code reformat: imp widget uses in tours, ... + add missing tours (test tables actions, ...)
+* complete readme

 ### To Fix
 * Make data source sync parallel (looks like problem occurs in _get_data_from_api method (of odoo?))